 Another critical feature of hashtags is their recency of use.
-Imaging your Instagram business account as a surfer and hashtags as waves.
+Imagine your Instagram business account as a surfer and hashtags as waves.
 To be found, you need to ride the right wave.

 You can know the best times to post via your Instagram insights.

-Having been through this much content, you should have some great ideas and strategies for getting your Instagram business account up and soaring.
+Having been through this much content, you must have some great ideas and strategies for getting your Instagram business account up and soaring.